 7.2.
 Each ballot may comprise several screenings, and a sole screening may comprise several films, namely if it is a short film program.
 The ballots are collected and sealed after each screening, not being allowed to accumulate votes on different screenings in the same ballot.

 7.3.
-A Festival staff member is annually named responsible for this award and for counting the votes.
+A Festivals staff member is annually named responsible for this award and for counting the votes.

 7.4.
 Validation of a given ballot is individual for each film entry, unless a visible disregard of the Audience Award rules is detected in that or any other film in the same ballot, in which cases all votes on the ballot in question will not be considered valid.

 7.5.
-The Festival staff member responsible for the Audience Award should notify a member of the Festival Direction of any doubts or dubious issues regarding the votes.
-The final decision to validate a specific ballot rests entirely with the member of the Festival Direction.
+The Festivals staff member responsible for the Audience Award should notify a member of the Festivals Direction of any doubts or dubious issues regarding the votes.
+The final decision to validate a specific ballot rests entirely with the member of the Festivals Direction.
 Void ballots will be destroyed.

 7.6.
-Valid ballots will remain in the Festival archive for the period of one year.
+Valid ballots will remain in the Festivals archive for the period of one year.

 7.8.
 The Audience Awards are special mention, non-monetary awards.

 8.1.
 Film and Television professionals (Industry), Media professionals (Press), and Festivals Sponsors may request an Accreditation to QL and QP in order to participate in the Festivals.